LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

 Resque can maintain multiple queues for different job types.
 By setting the @queue class instance variable, this worker will only look for jobs on the :sleep queue

+**Queueing a Job**

+Queuing a job in Resque looks like this:
+  `Resque.enqueue(Sleeper, 5)`

+The parameters will be serialized as JSON and appended onto the REdis queue specified in the job class.
+The above class would be added to the sleep queue with the following JSON:

+Jobs should only need to access your models.
+If you're tempted to trigger a controller action, it's a sign that the controller action is holding domain logic which needs to be pushed down to the model.

+When a job is created it gets appended to a list data structure in Redis.
+A Resque worker will then try to process the job.